jmd-dk/concept/doc/tutorial/gravity.rst

 The PM method
 .............
-A new parameter appearing in the :ref:`tutorial <params-gravity>` parameter file is ``select_forces``, which is set to map ``'matter'`` to the gravitational interaction using the particle-mesh (PM) method.
+A new parameter appearing in the :ref:`tutorial <param-gravity>` parameter file is ``select_forces``, which is set to map ``'matter'`` to the gravitational interaction using the particle-mesh (PM) method.
 This method works by solving the gravitational potential on a cubic grid, the size of